amininger/pysoarlib/README.md

 Completely destroys the agent and creates + sources a new one

 `kill()`
-Will stop the agent destroy the agent/kernel
+Will stop the agent and destroy the agent/kernel

 ## Config Settings (kwargs or config file)
 <a name="configsettings"></a>

-These can be passed as keyword arguments to the SoarAgent constructor, or you can create a config file that contains these settings.
+These can be passed as keyword arguments to the SoarClient constructor, or you can create a config file that contains these settings.

 | Argument           | Type     | Default    | Description                              |